 Ophir TanzChief Executive Officer

-Ophir Tanz is the CEO and founder of GumGum, the leading computer vision platform for marketers.
+Ophir Tanz is the CEO and founder of GumGum, an artificial intelligence company with deep expertise in computer vision.
 Under his leadership, GumGum created the first and largest In-Image advertising platform, revolutionizing the industry.

 Ophir’s was named one of Adweek’s “Young Influentials,” was featured on the cover of Entrepreneur Magazine and received the Siemer Summit Innovation in Advertising Award.